-Holi is considered as one of the most important festivals of India and it is celebrated in almost every part of the country.
-It is also sometimes called as the "festival of love" as on this day people get to unite together forgetting all resentments and all types of bad feeling towards each other.
-The great Indian festival lasts for a day and a night, which starts in the evening of Purnima or the Full Moon Day in the month of Falgun.
-The brightness of colours is something that brings in a lot of positivity in our lives and Holi being the festival of colours is actually a day worth rejoicing.
-Holi is a famous Hindu festival that is celebrated in every part of India with utmost joy and enthusiasm.
-The ritual starts by lighting up the bonfire one day before the day of Holi and this process symbolizes the triumph of good over the bad.
-On the day of Holi people play with colours with their friends by decorating the streets and throwing coloured powder at each other.
+is considered as one of the most important festivals of India and it lebrated in almost every part of the country.
+It is also sometimes d as the "festival of love" as on this day people get to unite together etting all resentments and all types of bad feeling towards each other.
+Great Indian festival lasts for a day and a night, which starts in the ing of Purnima or the Full Moon Day in the month of Falgun.
+The interest of colours is something that brings in a lot of positivity in our and Holi being the festival of colours is actually a day worth rejoicing.
+It is a famous Hindu festival that is celebrated in every part of India utmost joy and enthusiasm.
+The ritual starts by lighting up the ire one day before the day of Holi and this process symbolizes the light of good over the bad.
+On the day of Holi people play colours with their friends by decorating the streets and wing coloured powder at each other.